-- Ensure capital management policies are effectively integrated into the overall risk management framework. - Recommend the Bank's overall risk strategy including risk profile and oversee its implementation. - Reviews and recommend the Bank's implementation of internal capital assessment and management which is aligned with the Bank's risk profile and business plan.
+- Ensure capital management policies are effectively integrated into the overall risk management framework. - Recommend the Bank's overall risk strategy including Risk Appetite and oversee its implementation. - Reviews and recommend the Bank's implementation of internal capital assessment and management which is aligned with the Bank's Risk Appetite and business plan.